LÉ Gobnait: Irish service

 Pukaki and Rotoiti were transported, from New Zealand to Ireland, by the heavy lift transport ship Happy Dynamic.
 Arriving in Ireland in May 2023, they were delivered to the Irish naval base at Haulbowline in Cork Harbour where they underwent a refit.

-Pukaki was renamed and commissioned into Irish service, as LÉ Gobnait after the Irish saint Gobnait, in September 2024.
+Pukaki was renamed and commissioned into Irish service, as LÉ Gobnait (after the Irish saint, Gobnait), in September 2024.
 The vessel is primarily intended for fisheries protection patrols in the Irish Sea.

-LÉ Gobnait had not sailed to sea for the first 15 months of its Irish service, raising questions about its and Irish Naval Service's operational capabilities.
+By mid-2025, LÉ Gobnait had spent its first 15 months in Irish service without a deployment, raising questions about the Naval Service's operational capabilities.